Sexual identity is complex; it exists on multiple continuums, which together encompass infinite variability and possibility.

 Rainbow Guard is a student organization that works to create a positive campus climate by implementing programming and policy to combat gender identity, sexual identity, racial and spiritual/religious discrimination at UT Dallas.

-QuTD is a staff/faculty affinity group that meets monthly as a connection and social support network for LGBTQ employees of UT Dallas.
+QuTD is a staff/faculty Employee Relations Group (ERG) that meets monthly for connection and social support for LGBTQ employees of UT Dallas.
 Contact Mohammed Rahman at the Career Center or Ellen Greenwald at the Student Counseling Center for information regarding meeting schedule and joining QuTD.